0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 The Age of Kings was a profoundly **Historical society** in that social organization was underwritten by history.
 It was during this age that history had increasing proximity to everyday existence but the possibility of individual participation grew more elusive.
 Individuals living in this Historical society experienced lived moments as mediated through the nobility or God as facilitator, since the nobility had sole possession of
-<span className="note"><small>The conception of duty has been a means used by the holders of power to induce others to live for the interest of their masters, rather than for their own</small>how individuals time was used and allocated--so called 'duty'.</span>[^russell]
+<span className="note"><small>The conception of duty has been a means used by the holders of power to induce others to live for the interest of their masters, rather than for their own</small>how individuals' time was used and allocated--so called 'duty'.</span>[^russell]
 The nobility were the only ones to be in a position to have knowledge of, and experience the enjoyment of directly lived events, while those in the city spectate upon what is essentially a conflict over power--witnesses to a story that is not their own; which is to say, they were mere spectators, alienated from directing the most important events that define their lives, and destined to be forgotten.
 In order for the irreversible time of history to cohere in the collective memory of individuals, there needed to be participation in these officially recorded events (as it was their duty).
 The wealth accumulated by the nobility was expended on lavish feasts and festivals--best exemplified by the